TiagoRibeiro25/Only-Foods-BE/README.md

    ```

 <!-- Documentation -->
-## API Documentation
+## Documentation

-The API documentation is still in development.
-You can check the API routes in the routes folder.
+All the documentation can be found [here](https://github.com/TiagoRibeiro25/Only-Foods-Docs).

 <!-- CONTRIBUTING -->
 ## Contributing